SAM: Self-adapting Mixture Prior to Dynamically Borrow Information from Historical Data in Clinical Trials: Methods

-We introduce a data-driven approach for determining the value of $w$, which yields SAM priors capable of dynamically adjusting $w$ based on the extent of prior-data conflict.
+We introduce a data-driven approach for determining the value of $\tilde{w}$, which yields SAM priors capable of dynamically adjusting the mixture weight based on the extent of the prior-data conflict.
 Let $\theta_h$ denote the treatment effect associated with $D_h$, which may be identical to or substantially different from $\theta$.
-We define the clinically significant difference (CSD) in the treatment effect as $\delta$, such that if $|\theta_h-\theta| \ge \delta$, then $\theta_h$ is regarded as clinically distinct from $\theta$, and it is therefore inappropriate to borrow any information from $D_h$.
+We define the {\it clinically significant difference} (CSD) in the treatment effect as $\delta$, such that if $|\theta_h-\theta| \ge \delta$, then $\theta_h$ is regarded as clinically distinct from $\theta$, and it is therefore inappropriate to borrow any information from $D_h$.
 The appropriate value of $\delta$ should be determined through consultation with domain experts and regulatory bodies, and may vary depending on the disease or condition under study.
 It is important to note that CSD should not be conflated with the minimal clinically significant difference, which represents the smallest improvement that is clinically meaningful.
-As CSD represents the threshold beyond which no information can be borrowed, it is typically greater than the minimal clinically significant difference.
+As CSD represents the threshold beyond which no information should be borrowed, it is typically greater than the minimal clinically significant difference.
 For the sake of brevity, we assume that CSD is the same in both directions (i.e., $\theta >\theta_h$ or $\theta<\theta_h$), although the proposed method can be readily adapted for scenarios in which CSD varies in these directions.
-The inclusion of clinical expertise and knowledge in decision-making is a key attribute and advantage of this methodology.
-Previously, Jiang et al. (2022) employed CSD to determine the appropriate borrowing of historical data.
+The inclusion of clinical expertise and knowledge to guide and regulate the behavior of information-borrowing is a key attribute and advantage of this methodology.
+A similar approach was previously employed in the elastic prior (Jiang et al., 2023).
+Therefore, we refer to the SAM prior and elastic prior as supervised information-borrowing methods, while power prior, commensurate prior and mixture prior as unsupervised information-borrowing methods.

 To begin, we introduce two hypotheses, represented by $H_0$ and $H_1$, as follows: